A Child is Dreaming

 Though we cannot see it, Fatima is a child indelibly marked by the violence of war.
 Yet, one symbolic activity of childhood betrays the horror of Fatima’s inner life—the act of drawing.
 After the war Fatima is driven to draw.
 She cannot stop drawing.
 Spectators of Wennman’s film hear pencils rub against the paper as she creates her illustrations.
 We watch riveted as Fatima compulsively draws what happened to her in picture after picture engaging the common visual, symbolic labor of children.

 Fatima’s narrative begins to shift and she expresses a wish for her simple life before the devastation of war, when she played happily with a childhood friend, Rana.
 She illustrates the wish in her drawing of an apartment with swing sets, where children play in the playground as she and Rana swing side by side.
 As she draws, Fatima is filled with memories of the traumatic past.
 “I love Syria,” she remembers, “but now it is not good.”
 The next drawing is a copy of the first but with a difference: Fatima removes the playground and adds details of planes overhead.
 As bombs fall on her picture of the city and children of Idlib, Fatima’s narrative starts to shift: “It’s very scary.
 I do not know who they are, but it is not good.”
-The next drawing skips over the family’s unbearable stay at the camp at Lebanon to their attempts to flee by boat to Libya.
+The next drawing skips over the family’s unbearable stay at the camp at Lebanon to their attempts to flee by boat from Libya.
 The boat, a rubber dingy with sail, is populated with figures of men, women, and children.

 The boat—the navel of Fatima’s dream—is also at the center of her visual testimony.
 Again, as she draws, Fatima verbalizes the scene: “There was a mother who gave birth to a baby,” she recalls.
 “A boy or a girl, I don’t know.”
 In the middle of the boat she draws a figure of a man holding a baby.
 At the edge of the drawing, another man stands over the baby placed against the side of the boat.
 She continues telling the story: “I watched as two men threw the baby into the sea.”
 Stunned silence stretches across the film.
 Small details of the picture begin to slide.
 Down, down the baby and the sun fall, simultaneously, ominously to the sea as Fatima breaks the silence: “It was the first time I saw something like that.
 It was not good.”
 For the third time in the film, the girl uses the phrase: “it was not good.”
 And then, an after thought when she admits: “I do not like the sea.”